angelleye/angelleye-updater/readme.txt

 Activate your product licenses with Angell EYE to enable automatic updates through the WordPress -> Plugins control panel.

 == Changelog ==

+= 1.0.3 - 09.15.2016 =
+* Fix - Removes the requirement for the PayPal IPN plugin.
+* Fix - Resolves CSS style conflict with WordFence messages.

 = 1.0.2 - 05.04.2015 =
 * Security - Change user agent to prevent direct downloads.